Coretti Arle-Titz: Ukraine (1917–1921)

 During the Revolution, Boris relocated south to Ukraine and accepted a teaching position at Kharkov's new musical conservatory.
 Soon Coretti followed after him shortly afterwards.
 Six months later, in September 1917, after years of courtship and refusing his previous four marriage proposals, Coretti and Boris had finally married.
 She had been reluctant to follow through with the marriage, as she had aspirations of opening a children's vocal school in America.
 However, Boris informed her of the United States' widespread fear of Bolshevism, anarchism, and communism.
 American newspapers were frequently reporting about mass trials and arrests, also Boris reminded her of how difficult it would be for a Negro woman to open a major establishment in the United States.
 Coretti also told him of how her first marriage fell apart, yet Boris promised that not all men were the same.
 He wouldn't allow anyone to interfere with their private lives and reminded her that he loved her no matter what color her skin was, that the human soul didn't depend on skin color.
 Fortunately, his family and friends quickly accepted his new wife.

 From 1917 to 1921, Coretti performed at Kharkov's Grotezk Cabaret (17 Ekaterinoslavskaya), Theater of Assembled Clerks and the Kommerchesky Garden Club (21 Rymarskaya) with Mikhail Bichter's Philharmonic Society Orchestra.
 She also performed at private parties, particularly at 66 Chernyshevskiy Prospekt, where architect Vladimir Pokrovsky often organized musical evenings in his apartment.
-After singing a few songs, she'd mingle amongst the other musicians and listen in on the disputes over the development of the Ukrainian artistic scene.
+After singing a few songs, she'd mingle among the other musicians and listen in on the disputes over the development of the Ukrainian artistic scene.
 She was soon acquainted with artists R.M.
 Savin, M.A.
-Sharonov, architect M.F.
+Sharonov (ru), architect M.F.
 Pokorny, cellist E. Belousov and composer K.K.
 Gorsky.
 As the Russian Civil War raged, from late 1919 until 1920, Coretti and Boris also toured together with the "Concert Brigade of the South-Western Front", which organized musical performances in theatres, libraries, nightclubs, mines, factories, hospitals and Red Army military camps across Ukraine.